SOS messages, panic as COVID-19 breaks India's health system

 “I was prepared for the worst,” Kumar said.

-But out of nowhere, a fellow Twitter user reported an available oxygen cylinder some 60 kilometres away.
+But out of nowhere, a fellow Twitter user reported an available oxygen cylinder some 60km away.
 Kumar drove to the person's house, where a man handed over the cylinder.

 “I was helped by a stranger when my own government continues to fail thousands like me,” she said.
 “Unfortunately, everyone is on their own now.”